How to Read a Greyhound Racecard

 Learn how to read a greyhound racecard, including form, trap numbers, sectionals, and other key info every bettor should understand.

-If you want to get better at betting on greyhounds, learning how to read a racecard is a must.
+If you want to get better at greyhound betting, learning how to read a racecard is a must.
 A racecard shows you all the vital information about each race and runner.
-From trap number and recent form to sectionals and performance indicators.
+From trap number and recent form figures to sectionals and performance indicators.
 In this guide, we explain how to read a greyhound racecard so you can place smarter bets.
+For anyone new to the sport, this is your full greyhound racecard explained.

-Need a full introduction to greyhound betting?
+Need a full introduction to how to use a racecard or other betting essentials?
 Start with our Greyhound Racing Betting Guide.

 What Is a Greyhound Racecard?

 This tells you which starting box (or trap) the dog is running from.
 There are typically six runners per race, numbered 1 to 6.
 Trap 1 is on the inside rail, Trap 6 on the outside.
-Some dogs perform better from certain traps, so always consider trap history.
-Understanding greyhound trap draw is key to evaluating a runner’s chances.
+Some dogs perform better from certain traps, so always consider trap position and past performance from those spots.
+Understanding greyhound trap draw and the advantage of railers or wide runners is key to evaluating a runner’s chances.

 Dog’s Name and Colour

-This section shows the greyhound’s finishing positions over the last few races.
+This section shows the greyhound’s race outcome and finishing position over the last few races.
 It’s essential for reading greyhound form.
 For example:

-- “0” usually means it finished out of the top six
+• “0” usually means it dog finished out of the top six

 Time, Date, and Venue